Skip to content

 Grade: B

-This tells you the percentage of residents prescribed antipsychotic medications.
-Antipsychotic medications are administered to patients for many medical conditions, including cognitive disorders.
-Unfortunately, in limited cases, high levels of antipsychotic drug use may indicate a facility is using these medications to control patient behavior.
+This tells you the percentage of residents who were prescribed antipsychotic drugs.
+While antipsychotic drugs may be vital to many residents, it is important to ensure these medications are being used appropriately.
+In some situations, high levels of antipsychotic drug use may mean a facility is using these medications to control patient behavior.

 Appropriately Uses Anti-Anxiety Medication